TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 Security policy to protect resources from malicious or uncontrolled actions.

 Same-Origin allows browsers for use their resources just from the same url.
-CORS allows browsers fro use their resources in a controlled way, server describe who and what allowed to do.
+CORS allows browsers for use their resources in a controlled way, server describe who and what allowed to do.
 The defined policy described in the header, with key: value
 ```html
     Access-Control-Allow-Origin : [*/allowed-domain(s)]